siegeon/magic.lambda.scheduler/README.md

 In addition, each task can have multiple (infinite) number of schedules, allowing you to create any amount of complexity you wish for when to repeat a task.
-If a task is not successfully executed during its due date, a log entry will be created, supplying the exception, and the id of your task.
+If a task is not successfully executed during its due date, a log entry will be created, supplying the exception, and the ID of your task.

 A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.